gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_info.rst

     | v2 microbits are required for the module used here.
     | v1 microbits lack the memory space for the MOVEMotor module.

+| There are 2 major versions of the MOVEMotor: v2 and v3.1
+| THey have different chip sets to control the motors and so have different coding in their modules.

 | The Kitronic :MOVEMotor has 2 independent motors, 2 infrared line sensors for line tracking, a distance sensor for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 4 AA batteries below the board.
 | The servo outputs are not used here.